andrea-falco/kafka-course/README.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic test-t02
 ```

-## :three: Tutorial 03 - Producer with key
+## Tutorial :three: - Producer with key
 Producer that send data with a key to a topic.

 **Requirements**